 D1, D2 and D3 are introduced in induction programming at Stage 1.
 Under D1, the ability to argue orally is developed primarily through seminars or interactive lectures and further developed in modules in which oral presentations are formally assessed.
 Students may, finally, develop oral skills by participation in voluntary mooting.
 Again under D1, literacy is developed through seminar essays and course work assessments.
 D1 and D2 are developed further in induction at Stage 2.
 Coursework provides the opportunity for students to develop and demonstrate IT & C literacy (D2).
 D3 is developed by preparation for seminars and researching and writing coursework essays, research papers and dissertations.
 D4 is developed through group exercises in seminars and workshops in particular modules.
 Students may develop team work skills further by participation in mooting and client-interviewing.
+D5 is developed through participation in the year abroad.

 D1 is assessed through seminar essays, assessed coursework, unseen examinations, oral presentations and an optional research paper and dissertation.
 There is no formal assessment for D2 but it is indirectly assessed through coursework essays, research papers and dissertations.
 There is no formal assessment for D3 but it is indirectly assessed through coursework essays, team work exercises, oral presentations, research papers and dissertations.
 D4 is not formally assessed but the product of a team work exercise is assessed on an individual basis in the form of an oral presentation.
+D5 is not formally assessed by Newcastle Law School but indirectly through assessment undertaken at a host university during the year abroad.

-12 Programme Curriculum, Structure and Features

-Basic structure of the programme
+12 Programme Curriculum, Structure and Features Basic structure of the programme